According to Vegas Insider, it ranges from UM +5.5 to UM +6. I know it's a home game, but it seems a little low to me.

 - Review the disclaimers.
 Football has evolved considerably over its 141-year history, much more so than other major sports, and that is important to keep in mind when talking about all-time records.
 The existence of this diary is not meant to imply that individual achievement is more important than the achievement of the team.

 New This Week

-Though his average keeps trickling down, Denard still holds the Michigan career yards-per-carry record with a minimum of 200 attempts, with 6.4 YPC.
+Despite his relatively poor numbers against Illinois, Denard maintained possession of the Michigan career yards-per-carry record with a minimum of 200 attempts, with 6.5 YPC.
 The previous record had been held by 6.3 YPC by Jon Vaughn (from 1989-1990).

-Denard lost his hold of the Michigan career pass-efficiency record with a minimum of 200 attempts, as the Ohio State game brough him down to 146.2.
-The current record is 148.1 by Elvis Grbac (from 1989-1992), though Elvis had the benefit of a Heisman Trophy-winning receiver.
-Denard's 146.2 mark is also on pace for fourth all-time in the Big Ten, though he needs 300 completions to qualify for that record (he currently has 169).
+Denard continues to hold on to the Michigan career pass-efficiency record with a minimum of 200 attempts, at 149.1.
+The previous record was 148.1 by Elvis Grbac (from 1989-1992), and Elvis had the benefit of a Heisman Trophy-winning receiver.
+Denard's 149.1 mark is also on pace for third all-time in the Big Ten, though he needs 300 completions to qualify for that record (he currently has 145).